wp-plugins/bbpress-new-ui/readme.txt

 5. Closed and fastened themes are highlighted with a special icon

 == Changelog ==

+= 2.2 - First absolutely stable release 2.x
+* Fix for the fatal error when you activate the plugin - thank you, testers!
+I hope now you get the full pleasure from the plugin :D
+* Fixed many bugs for dark and light color

 = 2.1 - big fixes bugs release =